FarhanNITT/Reinforcement-Learning/Dynamic Programming of Markov Decision Process/README.md

 2) The player moves under a deterministic policy with slippery nature of the environment set to False.

 More details about the project environement can be found here: [Frozen Lake](https://gymnasium.farama.org/environments/toy_text/frozen_lake/)

+The file mdp_dp_test.py serves as a test suite for assessing the algorithms.
+To run the evaluation, execute the command nosetests -v mdp_dp_test.py in the terminal.
+Make sure that both mdp_dp.py and mdp_dp_test.py are located in the same directory.